 In the third and final LLM-3 moonwalk, astronaut B would move westward down a short canyon to the mare floor, then would walk south along the ridge-mare contact.
 Astronaut A, meanwhile, would walk along the mare ridge crest to keep B in sight and again relay his radio signals to the LM.
 The astronauts would then meet up and return to the LM via the east rim of the crater.

-No Apollo mission explored a mare ridge, and Yates's proposed radio-relay technique was never used.
-The second Apollo lunar landing mission, Apollo 12, amply demonstrated the pinpoint landing capability Yates rightly deemed crucial to geologic traverse planning by setting down near the derelict Surveyor III lander in November 1969.
-Apollo 14, the third successful Apollo lunar landing mission, used this capability to land near Cone Crater, a naturally occurring drill hole that permitted astronauts Alan Shepard and Edgar Mitchell to collect samples from within the Fra Mauro Formation in February 1971.
+No Apollo mission explored a mare ridge, and Yates' proposed radio-relay technique was never used.
+The second Apollo lunar landing mission, Apollo 12, amply demonstrated the pinpoint landing capability Yates rightly deemed crucial for geologic traverse planning by setting down near the derelict Surveyor III lander in November 1969.
+Apollo 14 (February 1971), the third successful Apollo lunar landing mission, used this capability to land near Cone Crater, a naturally occurring drill hole that permitted astronauts Alan Shepard and Edgar Mitchell to collect samples from deep within the Fra Mauro Formation.